To help developers set up a build system to deploy their applications based on Lucy, an example deployment script is provided

 build/lucy/deploy_lucy.xml.
 It is written in Ant (http://ant.apache.org/), which is a Java-based build tool.
 The deployment process consists of these steps:

 Compilation: the custom-written source code, additional add-ons for instance, is compiled.

 Obfuscation: the compiled code and all Luciad JAR files are obfuscated together.
 You can use the free tool ProGuard for this purpose.
-You can download it from http://proguard.sourceforge.net/.
+Refer to Obfuscating your application for more information.